API version: 2022-10-20

 Allowed non-empty values:

-: The submission is accepted.
+: The submission is accepted."MINORREVISION"

 : The submission is provisionally accepted.